machingclee/machingclee.github.io/static/media/432-tauri-application.185469da.md

     Ok(())
 }
 ```
-we need to write:
+In frontend we need to write:
 ```ts{3}
 await invoke(
   'reorder_folders',
   { fromIndex, toIndex }
 );
 ```
-this is because the popular serialization and deserialization crate in Rust `serde` expects the ***inputs to be in camal case***, and it will automatically translate the variables into snake_case.
+This is because the popular serialization and deserialization crate in Rust `serde` expects ***the inputs to be in camal case***, and it will automatically translate the variables into snake_case.

 ### Schema Managment and LLM Tooling

-#### Schema Definition {#schemadef}
+#### Schema Definition
+##### What LLM can do
 For existing schema migration tools in spring boot ecosystem we mainly have
 - Flyway
 - Liquibase

 Both require ***manual scripting*** for any changes in the database schema and make corresponding code changes in the entity model.

-But with `prisma` we can focus on schema design, we befinit from this approach by now being able to:
+But with `prisma` we can focus on schema design, we benefit from this approach by now being able to:

 1. Feed LLM model our clear schema definition;
-2. Let LLM generate/modify our entity model and;
+2. Let LLM generate/modify our entity model in spring boot and;
-3. Let `prisma` generates the sql database migration script for the incremental update of the schema
+3. Let `prisma` generate the script of database migration for the incremental update of the schema

+##### Define schema and embed it into Rust script  {#schemadef}

 Now our `schema.prisma` serves as a good documentation ***for LLM model*** of all of our tables: